Sd338/Spam-Filter-AI/README.md

    ```
 6. **Submit a Pull Request**: Open a pull request on GitHub.

-##📝 License
+## 📝 License

 This project is licensed under the GNU General Public License v3.0.
 The GPL-3.0 is a strong copyleft license that requires you to make the source code of the project available if you distribute or modify the software.
-For more details, visit the GNU General Public License v3.0 page.
+For more details, visit the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) page.

+### Permissions
+- **Commercial Use**: Allowed
+- **Modification**: Allowed
+- **Distribution**: Allowed
+- **Patent Use**: Allowed
+- **Private Use**: Allowed

+### Limitations
+- **Liability**: No warranty is provided.
+- **Warranty**: The software is provided "as-is."

+### Conditions
+- **License and Copyright Notice**: Must be included in all copies and substantial portions of the software.
+- **State Changes**: Modified versions must also be licensed under GPL-3.0.
+- **Disclose Source**: Source code must be made available when distributing binaries or modified versions.
+- **Same License**: Modified versions must be distributed under GPL-3.0.

 ## 📧 Contact